 While we know how to push and break down beauty barriers, we kill it in this area.

 Every black girl can wear this color with dark roots, ombre, highlights, or even full root to tip realness.
 If you are feeling risky, try it out and see just how much you love it.

 Lilac or Lavender Blonde

-Similar to its sister of pink hair, lilac or lavender hair is just not something that we were ever encouraged to try.
-It was like all of the fun stuff was never reserved for us until we decided that we could do it.
+Like its sister of pink hair, lilac or lavender hair is not something we were ever encouraged to try.
+It was like all the fun stuff was only reserved for us once we decided we could do it.

 This very light purple gets accomplished by adding a rinse over your blonde with the intention of fading it for the color effect.

-Any black girl can wear this color as long as she has a little confidence and the right shade of lipstick.
+Any black girl can wear this color if she has confidence and the right shade of lipstick.